 Undergraduate enrollment status is considered to be less than half time if the student is enrolled in less than six semester hours during a regular Fall, Spring or Summer semester.

 Under unusual circumstances, when a small portion of a course cannot be completed by the last day of class, students may request, in writing, an incomplete grade, or ‘I’.
-If approved, the student will be given six weeks to complete the coursework, or the ‘I’ grade will be changed to an ‘F’.
+If approved, the student will be given up to six weeks to complete the coursework, or the ‘I’ grade will be changed to an ‘F’.
 Incomplete grades may not be extended beyond six weeks without the approval of the Program Director and Dean.
-For students at risk of dismissal, coursework and the grade change must be completed and submitted by the 6 week deadline or the drop/add deadline of the next semester, whichever comes first.
+For students at risk of dismissal, coursework and the grade change must be completed and submitted by the 6-week deadline or the drop/add deadline of the next semester, whichever comes first.

-The Incomplete Grade Request and Extension of Incomplete Grade Request forms can be obtained from the Registrar’s Office.
+The Incomplete Grade Request and Extension of Incomplete Grade Request forms can be obtained from the College Registrar’s Office.
 Students are expected to initiate contact with their instructors to arrange for timely completion of outstanding work.
 Instructors may require periodic progress reports.

 Graduating seniors who have incomplete grades in any course used to satisfy a graduation requirement must resolve those incomplete grades by the middle of the following semester (summer for spring graduates, fall for summer graduates, and spring for fall graduates) or they will not graduate that semester and must reapply for a future semester of graduation.